Impakter

 In “Civilisation VI: Gathering Storm” for example, carbon capture technology and flood barriers are readily available to players as simple solutions to rising greenhouse gas emissions and sea levels.
 However in reality such technological solutions are not so easily implemented or effective.

-Another criticism that must be acknowledged, is that an industry born from technology such as the gaming sector, indeed has a sizeable carbon footprint of its own, though many big names in the industry have recently begun committing to net-zero pledges to offset this.
+Another possible criticism is that an industry born from technology such as the gaming sector, indeed has a sizeable carbon footprint of its own, though many big names in the industry have committed to net-zero pledges to offset this.

 Giving gamers the green nudge